CONP Portal | Share

 --file

-switch is optional but recommended, because without it the default name for a link is built from the full URL of the resource and tends to be unwieldy and/or uninformative.*NB: Generating the link requires enough space on your local machine to store the large data file, as
+switch is optional but recommended because, without it, the default name for a link is built from the full URL of the resource and tends to be unwieldy and/or uninformative.*NB: Generating the link requires enough space on your local machine to store the large data file, as

 git-annex